 |At this point, candidates already know, like and trust the company thanks to brand marketing.
 The applicants shall go check out information about the companies, browsing the company website, LinkedIn, social media accounts like Facebook, Instagram, wondering whether there are some vacant job opportunities.|

-After getting to know about the company and the job opportunities being offered, a candidates loves to get a job there and clicks the ‘Apply’ button to send out the resume.
-Ideally the candidate automatically becomes a part of the organizations’ Applicant Tracking System (ATS).
+After getting to know about the company and the job opportunities being offered, a candidate loves to get a job there and clicks the ‘Apply’ button to send out the resume.
+Ideally, the candidate automatically becomes a part of the organization’s Applicant Tracking System (ATS).
 That is a huge win in the recruitment funnel.

 Although the recruitment funnel is greatly narrowed down in this stage, an important trend that is emerging is called ‘multi-matching’.
 Matching a candidate with more than just the role he/she applied for.
 Through multi-matching scares candidates that are rejected for one vacancy are re-introduced in the recruitment process and linked to another vacancy.

 See how the traicie technology enables multi-matching and maximizes the value of every applying candidate.